Annuity vs drawdown – two ways to take your pension money

 Protection against up and down markets

-The income from annuities isn’t affected by market changes unless it is a variable annuity.
+The income from annuities isn’t affected by market changes.
 So, you’re typically shielded from investment risks.
 At Aviva, we don’t offer investment-linked annuities.

 Potential for inflation risk